 Mon Dieu!: ‘My God!’
 When Simon complains that Jackie isn’t being reasonable

-Mon enfant: ‘my child’ – addressed to Jackie when he tries to give her advice
+Mon enfant: ‘my child’ – addressed to Jackie (not Simon!) when he tries to give her advice

 Nom d’un nom d’un nom!: ‘In the name of God and all the saints in heaven!’
 Poirot sensibility is outraged by the J scrawled in blood on the cabin wall.

 On ne prends pas les mouches avec le vinaigre: ‘You don’t catch flies with vinegar’.
 Poirot finds something suspicious in the nail-varnish bottle.
 An English version of this is “you catch more flies with honey than vinegar”.